 Man stabs 6 people to death in Sydney shopping center before fatally shot by police

 SYDNEY — A man stabbed six people to death at a busy Sydney shopping center Saturday before he was fatally shot, police said.
-Multiple people, including a small child, were also injured in the attack.
+Eight people, including a 9-month-old, were injured in the attack.

 Cooke said the police inspector, a senior officer, was alone when she confronted the suspect and engaged him soon after her arrival on the scene, "saving a range of people's lives."